VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 3. Use arduino_controller.ino file in arduino_controller and upload the code to the arduino
 4. Run the keyboard.py input code on a raspberry pi

+# Setup for ROS
+1. Flash RPI OS with roboquest software system (only available to VCHS)
+2. Run the nodes in the UnitTest file
+3. Open up the UI software
+4. Send joystick commands through the UI joystick